-NOTES TO THE CONSOLIDATED ANNUAL ACCOUNTS FOR THE FINANCIAL YEAR ENDED ON 31 DECEMBER 2022 (Thousand euros)
+NOTES TO THE CONSOLIDATED ANNUAL ACCOUNTS FOR THE FINANCIAL YEAR ENDED ON 31 DECEMBER 2023 (Thousand euros)

-- i) They must have invested at least 80% of the value of their assets in urban properties intended for lease, or in land for the development of properties that are to be used for the same purpose, provided that development begins within three years following its acquisition, or in equity investments in other companies, as set out in Article 2 section 1 of the aforementioned Act. - ii) At least 80% of the income from the tax period corresponding to each year, excluding the income deriving from the transfer of ownership interests and real estate properties used by the Company to comply with its main corporate purpose, once the retention period referred to in the following paragraph has elapsed, must come from the lease of properties and from dividends or shares in profits associated with the aforementioned investments. - iii) The real estate properties that make up the Company's assets must remain leased for at least three years.
+- i.
+They must have invested at least 80% of the value of their assets in urban properties intended for lease, or in land for the development of properties that are to be used for the same purpose, provided that development begins within three years following its acquisition, or in equity investments in other companies, as set out in Article 2 section 1 of the aforementioned Act. - ii.
+At least 80% of the income from the tax period corresponding to each year, excluding the income deriving from the transfer of ownership interests and real estate properties used by the Company to comply with its main corporate purpose, once the retention period referred to in the following paragraph has elapsed, must come from the lease of properties and from dividends or shares in profits associated with the aforementioned investments. - iii.
+The real estate properties that make up the Company's assets must remain leased for at least three years.
 Calculation of this term will include the time that the properties have been offered for lease, up to a maximum of one year.

-The dominant Company has been listed on the Spanish Stock Market since 23 October 2018, with its tax address at calle Serrano, 47 4^a planta, 28001 Madrid.
+The dominant Company has been listed on the Spanish Stock Market since 23 October 2018, with its tax address at calle Serrano, 47 4th floor, 28001 Madrid.

-The individual annual accounts of Árima Real Estate SOCIMI, S.A. and the consolidated annual accounts of Árima Real Estate SOCIMI, S.A. and subsidiaries at 31 December 2021 were prepared at 22 February 2022 by the Board of Directos and were approved, without modifications, by the share holders on 28 June 2022.
+The individual annual accounts of Árima Real Estate SOCIMI, S.A. and the consolidated annual accounts of Árima Real Estate SOCIMI, S.A. and subsidiaries at 31 December 2022 were prepared at 22 February 2023 and were approved, without modifications, by the share holders on 23 May 2023.